The Fastest Way to Expose Your Business: Using the Wrong Browser

 Most people don’t think twice about which browser they use, but in a Microsoft 365 workplace, that choice can have real consequences.

-Microsoft Edge works closely with Microsoft’s built‑in safety tools, while other browsers operate more like outsiders.
+Microsoft Edge integrates will Microsoft’s built‑in safety tools, while other browsers operate more like outsiders.
 This means Chrome and Firefox can’t provide the same level of protection, awareness, or control when accessing company information.

 Edge, on the other hand, can: